-What is a Nordic Ecolabelled hotel, restaurant or conference facility?
+What is a Nordic Swan Ecolabelled hotel, restaurant or conference facility?

-A Nordic Ecolabelled hotel, restaurant or conference facility has adopted a lifecycle approach to its work on the environment and met the stringent requirements of the Nordic Ecolabel.
-The hotel, restaurant or conference facility works, with the help of the Nordic Ecolabel, towards a sustainable society.
+A Nordic Swan Ecolabelled hotel, restaurant or conference facility has adopted a lifecycle approach to its work on the environment and met the stringent requirements of Nordic Ecolabelling.
+The hotel, restaurant or conference facility works, with the help of Nordic Ecolabelling, towards a sustainable society.

 Staff work in many areas to reduce environmental impact.
-To be awarded the Nordic Ecolabel the business must meet a number of limit values.
+To be awarded the Nordic Swan Ecolabel the business must meet a number of limit values.
 Energy consumption, which is one of the limit values, is one of the most significant areas of environmental impact for these businesses.

 The business works actively to reduce amounts of waste and water consumption.
-A Nordic Ecolabelled business also takes steps to optimise the use of chemical products.
+A Nordic Swan Ecolabelled business also takes steps to optimise the use of chemical products.
 A high proportion of the products used is ecolabelled.

-Nordic Ecolabelled restaurants meet stringent requirements on the ingredients purchased and used.
-Nordic Ecolabelled restaurants also use a high proportion of organic foodstuffs.
+Nordic Swan Ecolabelled restaurants meet stringent requirements on the ingredients purchased and used.
+Nordic Swan Ecolabelled restaurants also use a high proportion of organic foodstuffs.

-A Nordic Ecolabelled business always has clear procedures for the central functions of the business.
-This means that there are procedures and rules in place on which products must and must not be purchased, for example, and that the staff are committed to working to improve the environment.
+A Nordic Swan Ecolabelled business always has clear procedures for the central functions of the business.
+This means that there are procedures and rules in place on which products must and must not be purchased, for example, and that the staff is committed to working to improve the environment.

-Why choose the Nordic Ecolabel?
+Why choose the Nordic Swan Ecolabel?

-- Nordic Ecolabelled hotels, restaurants and conference facilities may use the Nordic Ecolabel brand in their marketing.
-The Nordic Ecolabel is a very wellknown and well-reputed trademark in the Nordic region. - The Nordic Ecolabel is a cost-effective and simple way of communicating environmental work and commitment to customers and suppliers. - Reducing environmental impact often creates scope for lowering costs, such as by cutting the consumption of energy, chemicals and water and reducing amounts of waste. - Running a greener business prepares the business for more stringent environmental requirements in the future. - Environmental issues are complex.
+- Nordic Swan Ecolabelled hotels, restaurants and conference facilities may use the Nordic Swan Ecolabel brand in their marketing.
+The Nordic Swan Ecolabel is a very well-known and well-reputed trademark in the Nordic region. - The Nordic Swan Ecolabel is a cost-effective and simple way of communicating environmental work and commitment to customers and suppliers. - Reducing environmental impact often creates scope for lowering costs, such as by cutting the consumption of energy, chemicals and water and reducing amounts of - Running a greener business prepares the business for more stringent environmental requirements in the future. - Environmental issues are complex.
 It can take a long time to gain an understanding of a specific area.
-Nordic Ecolabelling can be seen as an aid in this work. - The Nordic Ecolabel lays down criteria for the most important aspects of the business from an environmental standpoint and also provides suggestions on how to improve.
-This means that it is easy to work with the Nordic Ecolabel as a tool for the long-term environmental work of the business.
+Nordic Ecolabelling can be seen as an aid in this work. - Nordic Ecolabelling lays down criteria for the most important aspects of the business from an environmental standpoint and also provides suggestions on how to improve.
+This means that it is easy to work with the Nordic Swan Ecolabel as a tool for the long-term environmental work of the business.

-What can carry the Nordic Ecolabel?
+What can carry the Nordic Swan Ecolabel?

-Hotels, youth hostels, restaurants and conference facilities (see definitions below) can be awarded the Nordic Ecolabel.
+Hotels, youth hostels, restaurants and conference facilities (see definitions below) can be awarded the Nordic Swan Ecolabel.